 Chupinazo ceremony © Oficina de Turismo de Pamplona

-Pamplona, a city, located on the fertile plain of the river Arga, its streets, and squares of its historic quarter still preserve a significant collection of monumental buildings dominated by its churches and medieval walls.
+Pamplona, a city located on the fertile plain of the river Arga, its streets, and squares of its historic quarter still preserve a significant collection of monumental buildings dominated by its churches and medieval walls.
 A city in which tradition and modernity live in harmony.

-Founded by the Roman general Pompey in 75 BC, the city grew in importance in the 10th century with the kingdom of Pamplona.
+Founded by the Roman general Pompey in 75 BC, the city grew in importance during the 10th century with the kingdom of Pamplona.
 During the reign of Sancho III el Mayor (11th century), the current route of the Way of Saint James was established through the lands of Navarre, a fact that would influence both the city’s appearance and its historical development.
 A visit to Pamplona, capital of the Navarre region, should begin in the “hamlets,” a group of districts of medieval origin representing the seed from which today’s city grew.
-In the centrally located Plaza Consistorial square stands the majestic Baroque façade of the Town Hall.
+In the centrally located Plaza Consistorial stands the majestic Baroque façade of the Town Hall.
 This building, from 1752, commemorates the union of the hamlets of San Cernín, San Nicolás, and Navarrería.

 © Courtesy of PamplonaFiesta

-With the opening of the twentieth century, the fame of festivities and bull runs extended to bordering provinces, including the south-west of France.
+With the opening of the 20th century, the fame of festivities and bull runs extended to bordering provinces, including the south-west of France.
 Most of the youth looked forward to the celebrations all year, saving money until they had at least fifty pesetas, the minimum necessary to watch the running of the bulls, have a snack and wine, eat lunch and dinner out, and eat churros with brandy a couple of times each San Fermín day.

 Whether you are in Pamplona to join the bull run at the Sanfermines, marvel at its beautiful architecture, wander along its narrow streets or to discover the sites that inspired Hemingway’s stories and that to date remain intact, this city is unique, and its many stories and deep-rooted traditions are bound to inspire enduring memories.